Meet the First American Amputee to Scale Mount Everest

 “When I was 12, my dad told me I can choose to be pitiful or I can chose to be powerful, but I can’t be both,” Glasbrenner, now 44, told TIME in a recent interview.
 “That’s what came to my head.”

-Glasbrenner chose power over pity and became the first American amputee to scale the world’s tallest mountain, in an expedition captured by the new virtual reality documentary Capturing Everest.
+Glasbrenner chose power over pity and became the first American amputee to scale the world’s tallest mountain, in an expedition featured in the new virtual reality documentary Capturing Everest.

 The feat last spring was nearly a lifetime in the making, said Glasbrenner, who lost his right leg in a farming accident in 1980 when he was 8.
 Glasbrenner was cutting hay on a tractor with his father when the vehicle struck a rock — a common occurrence during a typical day of doing chores with his dad.